Equality and diversity

 Public sector equality duty (PSED) objectives – 2024-28

 Most public sector organisations are required by the Equality Act to publish equalities objectives every four years.
-For the 2024-28 period, we have set two equalities objectives that relate to our policy work and two workforce related equalities objectives.
+For the 2024-28 period, we have set two equalities objectives that relate to our policy work and three workforce related equalities objectives.

-All four are shown below:
+All five are shown below:

 Equality in policy work